cfengine/documentation/reference/functions.markdown

       "list" slist => readstringlist("/tmp/listofstring", "#.*", "\s", 10, 400);
 ```

-In addition, functions with return type `class` evaluate to `true` or `false`.
+In addition, functions with return type `boolean` evaluate to `true` or
-The class on the left-hand side is set if the function evaluates to true.
-If
+`false`.
+The class on the left-hand side is set if the function evaluates to
-the function evaluates to false, then the class remains unchanged.
+true.
+If the function evaluates to false, then the class remains unchanged.

 ```cf3
     bundle agent test